yousei-github/ChampSim/README.md

 Debug methods are explained below.

 ### Visual Studio Code-based method.
-- Follow the [the official tutorial](https://code.visualstudio.com/docs/cpp/config-linux) to create the `launch.json` file in the `.vscode` directory.
+- You may need to modify the debugger's path in the `launch.json` file in the `.vscode` directory.
-- Replace the contents of `launch.json` file in the `.vscode` directory with the file having same name in `vscode` directory.
-- You may need to modify the above contents on your own, such as the debugger's path.
 - Click `Start Debugging` in the `Run` tab.

 ### 2. Command line-based method.